 interesting facts about the vietnam war

-17 Violent Facts about The Vietnam War
+17 Violent Facts About The Vietnam War

 It’s the war that came to define a generation and one with controversial opinions which are still heard to this day.
 The Vietnam War has left us with more than just poignant imagery, it also throws up plenty of interesting facts if you know where to look.